YichiZhang-Oxford/pyAutoAdaptiveRobustRegression/README.md

 ## Examples

-First, we present an example of mean estimation about Huber and Adaptive Gradient Descent related methods.
+First, we present an example of mean estimation about Huber and Alternating Gradient Descent related methods.
 We generate data from a log-normal distribution, which is asymmetric and heavy-tailed.

 ```py
 # Import libraries